 As far as the grounds for a challenge are concerned, these are not set out in the Luxembourg law on arbitration.
 However, case law confirms that the grounds and procedure for challenging an arbitrator are the same as those used to challenge a judge (Article 521 of the NCCP).
 Among the nine grounds listed in this article, an arbitrator could be challenged if:

 It should be noted that only the party filing the challenge has the capacity to be party to such procedure.
-From the day of the judgment on the challenge, the challenging party has 15 days to lodge an appeal (Article 535 NCCP).
+From the day of the judgment on the challenge, the challenging party has 15 days to lodge an appeal (Article 535 of the NCCP).

-During arbitral proceedings, parties can unanimously decide to dismiss one or several arbitrators (Article 1229 NCCP).
+During arbitral proceedings, parties can unanimously decide to dismiss one or several arbitrators (Article 1229 of the NCCP).
 As there are not specific provisions in respect of the procedure for the designation of substitute arbitrators, the latter should be designated in the same manner as the original arbitrators.

 Under Luxembourg law, there are no specific requirements as to arbitrator independence, impartiality and/or disclosure of potential conflicts of interest.
-As seen in 4.4 Challenge and Removal of Arbitrators, since Luxembourg case law confirms that the grounds for challenging an arbitrator are limited to the ones used to challenge a judge, it is considered that the disclosure requirements of a judge also apply to an arbitrator (Article 523 of NCCP).
-On that basis, an arbitrator is obliged to disclose facts that may raise doubts as to his or her impartiality and independence.
+As seen in 4.4 Challenge and Removal of Arbitrators, since Luxembourg case law confirms that the grounds for challenging an arbitrator are limited to the ones used to challenge a judge, it is considered that the disclosure requirements of a judge also apply to an arbitrator (Article 523 of the NCCP).
+On that basis, an arbitrator is obliged to disclose facts that may raise doubts as to their impartiality and independence.